kylepaulsen/RoR2-Original-Sound-Track/README.md

 ```
 <song
     name="MyFile.mp3"
-    scenes="title,lobby,logbook"
+    scenes="title,lobby,logbook,crystalworld,eclipseworld"
     boss="false"
     volume="1"
 />
 ```

-Setting boss to "true" means that music can only play when the player activates the teleport on a level.
+Setting boss to "true" means that music can only play when the player activates the teleport on a level (or on the final boss fight).
 Otherwise music can only play elsewhere (non teleport events).
 "volume" is a decimal between 0 and 1.